- Which companies offer the cheapest non-owner car insurance in Nebraska?

 Average cost of non-owner car insurance in Nebraska

-The average cost of non-owner car insurance in Nebraska is $186, but your rate may differ depending on your driving record, age and the coverage you choose.
+The average cost of non-owner car insurance in Nebraska is $186, but your rate will vary based on:

 Non-owner car insurance in Nebraska by age and gender

-Your age and gender can impact your rates, whether you're shopping for non-owner or standard car insurance in Nebraska.
+Both your age and gender can affect your insurance rates, whether you're looking for non-owner or standard car insurance in Nebraska.

-Here are the average Nebraska non-owner car insurance rates by age and gender.
+Below are the average non-owner car insurance rates in Nebraska by age and gender.

 | Age group | Female | Male |